victoresque/pytorch-template/README.md

   ├── data_loader/ - anything about data loading goes here
   │   └── data_loaders.py
   │
-  ├── datasets/ - default datasets folder
+  ├── data/ - default directory where input data is stored │
-  │
-  ├── logger/ - for training process logging
-  │   └── logger.py
-  │   └── visualization.py
-  │
   ├── model/ - models, losses, and metrics
   │   ├── modules/ - submodules of your model